ossf/wg-best-practices-os-developers/docs/labs/introduction.md

 Many labs compare your attempt against a pattern for an expected correct answer.
-In many cases you can find an obscure way to write code that would produce the correct result yet not counted as a correct answer.
+In many cases you can find an obscure way to write code that would produce the correct result yet not be considered correct.
 For example, instead of writing `1` you could write `(2-1)` or `0x1`.
+We believe it's defensible that these other answers are incorrect.
 We are looking for code that is *simple* and *clear*, not just code that would produce the correct answer.
+If you believe that an answer should be accepted as correct, please raise an issue on GitHub identifying the problem, the answer you think *should* also be accepted, and why you think it should be accepted.